visual-layer/fastdup/README.md

 python3.XX -m pip install fastdup
 ```
 Where XX is your python version.
-For CentOS 7.X, RedHat 4.8 and other older Linux see our [Insallation instructions](./INSTALL.md).
+For Windows, CentOS 7.X, RedHat 4.8 and other older Linux see our [Insallation instructions](./INSTALL.md).

 # Running the code